 You are in the CarrTracks website Picture Gallery.

 I will be covering this portion of the Union Pacific from west to east since most of my trips across the territory were made in that direction.
 From the time the railroad connected with the Central Pacific to the end of the century, the UP was only able to add about 17 miles of second track.
 Early semaphore signals were installed between 1906 and 1917.
-These were replaced with searchlight signals in the late 40s.

 Salt Lake City